 Weight - Weight is important for anything you have to carry or transport.
 Not AS important if you don’t plan to mobilize.
 But keeping weight down gives you options and more versatility in the event that you do need to be mobile or carry stuff on your back.

 Volume / Size - Volume can be as important as weight if you have to hit the road.
 We each only have so much room in a backpack, vehicle or home.

 Reviews / Recommendations - Select tried and true gear with good reviews and helpful user comments.
 The more reviews the better.
 Talk to people you trust and ask what they recommend.
 This reduces overall risk and the potential of you wasting your money.
 If you haven't, you may find some of our YouTube gear reviews to be helpful.

+INVEST the Best Gear You Can Afford - In my perspective, good gear is an investment NOT an expense.
+Plus it may have the added value of being an essential barter item in tough times.
 We all have a choice to make, purchase great gear and have it last for a long time… or cut corners and purchase cheaper stuff and risk having it break, fail or wear out when it’s needed most.